dsu-arl/event-cybher2025-dojo/forensics/the-artists-clue/DESCRIPTION.md

 ## Challenge Description
 You’re a detective investigating a mysterious painting, `art.jpg`, created by a secretive artist.
 Rumor has it they hid a flag in the image’s metadata, the hidden details that describe a file.
 Use the `exiftool` command to inspect the metadata and uncover the temporary flag (`FLAG{...}`)!

 `exiftool` is a command-line tool to view, edit, and remove metadata from files like photos, videos, and PDFs.
-You can view the metadate like this: `exiftool image.jpg`
+You can view the metadata like this: `exiftool image.jpg`

 ## Challenge Steps
 The challenge file is located in the `/home/ubuntu/Artists-Clue` directory.